the-sink/Cobalt/README.md

 Feel free to look around.
 If you find any issues or would like to make improvements to this bot, go ahead!
 Although this bot isn't *specifically* intended to be used outside of JKR, it's intentionally open source so others can contribute if they'd like.

 As mentoned above, this bot is **NOT** designed to be run on more than one server.
-You could probably modify it fairly easily to run on multiple, but in its native state is intended only to be run on one and a `guildID` needs to be assigned in your config before certain things like the mute system will work.
+You could probably modify it fairly easily to run on multiple, but in its native state is intended only to be run on one.

 ## Requirements